japila-books/spark-sql-internals/docs/spark-sql-Encoder.md

-title: Encoder

-# Encoder -- InternalRow Converter
+# Encoder

-*Encoder* is the fundamental concept in the *serialization and deserialization (SerDe) framework* in Spark SQL 2.0.
+`Encoder` is the fundamental concept in the **serialization and deserialization (SerDe) framework**.
 Spark SQL uses the SerDe framework for IO to make it efficient time- and space-wise.

+!!! note
-TIP: Spark has borrowed the idea from the https://cwiki.apache.org/confluence/display/Hive/SerDe[Hive SerDe library] so it might be worthwhile to get familiar with Hive a little bit, too.
+    Spark has borrowed the idea from the [Hive SerDe library](https://cwiki.apache.org/confluence/display/Hive/SerDe) so it might be worthwhile to get familiar with Hive a little bit, too.

 Encoders are modelled in Spark SQL 2.0 as `Encoder[T]` trait.